 Airport SIM or city shop?

-Choose an official shop in town if you want more plan options.
-Shopping malls in Bangkok, Chiang Mai, Phuket, and other cities often have network stores where staff can help you choose a package.
+If you can wait until you're settled (your hotel has Wi-Fi, you've used offline maps to get there), buying in the city saves money and gives you more plan options.
+Shopping malls in Bangkok, Chiang Mai, Phuket, and other cities have network stores where staff speak English and can help you choose.

 What to bring